Karl Lagerfeld, pioneering fashion designer, has died

 Born in Hamburg, Germany, Lagerfeld went on to win a womenswear design competition in 1954.

 He got his start in Paris working under Pierre Balmain in the 1950s, moving three years later to the House of Patou.
-He had stints as a freelancer for Chloé and was hired by Fendi in 1967 as a consultant director, responsible for modernizing the Italian design house's fur lines.
+He had stints as a freelancer for Chloé and was hired by Fendi in 1967 as a consultant director, responsible for modernizing the Italian house's fur lines.

 His decision to helm Chanel, founded by Gabrielle "Coco" Chanel, turned him into one of the most celebrated fashion designers of the 20th century.